 Whereas the TISCO Bank is a financial situation that undertakes financial businesses and provides financial services to customers, the continuity of business undertaking in order not to disrupt the services provision to the customers is the crucial matter that the TISCO Bank highly emphasizes on.
-The TISCO Bank has well developed and proactively prepared readiness of every system and process relating to the critical businesses in accordance with the group policy (Business Continuity Plan) for ascertaining the continuous business operations without any disruption.
+The TISCO Bank has well developed regularly study the possibilities of situations those may cause business disruption and proactively prepared readiness of every system and process relating to the critical businesses in accordance with the group policy (Business Continuity Plan) for ascertaining the continuous business operations without any disruption.
 Within the Business Continuity Plan, it also covers the process for recovering the critical systems to resume their availabilities within the determined period and the other relevant contingency and backup plans.
 The actions according to the Business Continuity Plan is subjected to be tested on an regular basis in order to make all relevant business units perceive and understand their roles and responsibilities and actions required to be taken whenever disaster incurs.

-Addition to the internal factors those may impact to the organizational operational risk as aforementioned, various significant external factors may impact to the operations of TISCO Bank as well such as the dramatically increasing trend of fraud incurrence including cyber-crime attack with more complexity, the changing of laws and enforceable regulations of supervisory authorizes etc. TISCO Bank has always alerted, studied and proactively prepared to minimize the impacts from such external factors including the control measures enhancement, internal regulations alteration together with the collaboration among internal parties to ensure the financial soundness and safety of TISCO Bank.
+Addition to the internal factors those may impact to the organizational operational risk as aforementioned, various significant external factors may impact to the operations of TISCO Bank as well such as the dramatically increasing trend of fraud incurrence including cyber-crime attack with more complexity, the changing of laws and enforceable regulations of supervisory authorizes etc. TISCO Bank has always alerted, studied and proactively prepared to minimize the impacts from such external factors including the control measures enhancement, regular monitoring on irregular or suspicious transactions, internal regulations alteration together with the collaboration among internal parties to ensure the financial soundness and safety of TISCO Bank.

 TISCO Bank has maintained its minimum capital requirement under Standardised Approach.
-Business units of TISCO Bank are divided into 8 business lines of which the different betas ( $\beta$ ), based on the Bank of Thailand's rules and regulation, are assigned in order to reflect the different risk level.
+Business units of TISCO Bank are divided into 8 business lines of which the different betas (β), based on the Bank of Thailand's rules and regulation, are assigned in order to reflect the different risk level.
 In addition, a three-year average of gross income in each business lines has been employed as a proxy in equivalence of Operational Risk Weighted Assets.